BeerOnBeard/money-tracker/README.md

 ## Development

 In the `src` directory, run `npm run dev`.
 The server and website will start up concurrently.
 The website is available at `http://localhost:8080`.
 Requests to the API are proxied to `http://localhost:3000` via the Webpack dev server in the web project.

+## Basics

+The package `money-tracker` contains the domain definition.
+The `web` project is a React app that communicates with the `server` project via HTTP.
+The system uses MySQL to make the system easy to run in a single docker image and make data backups easy.